-A valuable contribution to the emergence of realism in Canadian writing
+A valuable contribution to the emergence of prairie realism in Canadian writing

-Craig Forrester is newly home following World War I, newly married, and newly mired in social upheaval.
-Will he choose complacency alongside his peers, or his personal moral code?
-Originally published in 1923, The Magpie is a social commentary turned novel about the disillusionment that developed after the war.
-Set against the backdrop of the Winnipeg Grain Exchange, The Magpie offers an articulate and perceptive examination of the greed, hypocrisy, and intolerance of the ‘decent’ classes, the agrarian myth, the role of women in post-war society, and the evolution of moral codes in Canadian Society.
+Craig Forrester is newly returned to Winnipeg following World War I, and he has returned to a city and a country mired in social upheaval.
+Will he choose the complacency of upward mobility or his personal, more socially conscious ethical code?
+Originally published in 1923, The Magpie is a social commentary turned novel about post-war disillusionment.
+Set against the backdrop of the Winnipeg Grain Exchange, The Magpie offers an articulate and perceptive examination of the greed, hypocrisy, and intolerance of the “decent” classes, the agrarian myth, the role of women in post-war society, the role of art in social critique, and the evolution of moral codes in settler-Canadian society.

 “It is a very fair story of Canada in general and Winnipeg in particular at more or less the present moment… as a resume of the situation in all its nebulous, overgrown, loose-endedness, it is distinctly striking.”